Updated: May 26

 Ok, so while it’s great to have all the colours of the rainbow, and more, in your stock, don’t overdo it.
 I’d say two or three shades of the same colour should do it.
 Although many tutorials will have specific names and brands in their videos, pictorials, blogs and classes, it’s always best to always stick with the basics.

-I mean, I just started myself, and I have a pack of 12 pastels that I got from a stationery story, and I still managed to make the pieces I made.
+I mean, I just started myself, and I have a pack of 12 pastels that I got from a stationery store, and I still managed to make the pieces I made.
 Like I always say, start simple and work your way up.
 If you start with something so complicated, or so detailed, you’ll feel daunted and will be scared to even start.
 So, the supplies you’ve bought would just be sitting on your shelf, without ever being used.

-I think, now that I have more time on my hands, I’m definitely going to be practicing a lot more of these works and see what I can do with them.
+I think, now that I have more time on my hands, I’m definitely going to be practising a lot more of these works and see what I can do with them.
 Hopefully, one day, I’ll end up trying harder and more complicated techniques, and do so much more with what I have.

 It’s Your Turn!

 Well, that’s it from me today.
-I’m going to keep practicing.
+I’m going to keep practising.
 Now, it’s your turn.
 Have you checked out Deepak’s Art & Craft?
 Have you tried to use those pastels?
 Show me what you’ve made!
 I’m really interested in seeing your techniques.

 You can always share these with me on Instagram, Twitter or Facebook, and I’ll be sure to keep an eye out for them!
 Until next time, I’ll see you guys around.